-- .1 Supply and install housekeeping pads for mechanical/electrical and other equipment as indicated on drawings. - .2 Refer to Mechanical and Electrical Drawings and Specifications and coordinate with respective trades for housekeeping pad sizes and locations. - .3 Refer to Structural Drawings for reinforcing for large pads. - .4 Provide tooled, slightly rounded edges around perimeter of all housekeeping pads.
+- .1 Supply and install housekeeping pads for mechanical/electrical and other equipment as indicated in Drawings. - .2 Refer to mechanical and electrical drawings and specifications and coordinate with respective trades for housekeeping pad sizes and locations. - .3 Refer to structural drawings for reinforcing for large pads. - .4 Provide tooled, slightly rounded edges around perimeter of all housekeeping pads.

-2.11 DEFECTIVE CONCRETE
+3.8 DEFECTIVE CONCRETE

-- .1 Modify or replace concrete not conforming to lines, detail and elevations indicated on drawings. - .2 Repair or replace concrete not properly placed, resulting in excessive honeycombing and other defects in critical areas of stress. - .3 Do not patch, fill, touch-up, repair or replace exposed architectural concrete except upon expressed direction of the Contract Administrator for each individual area.

-.4 Notify Contract Administrator of proposed methods of repairing or replacing defective concrete.
-Methods of repairing or replacing defective concrete shall be acceptable to the Contract Administrator.
+- .1 Modify or replace concrete not conforming to lines, detail and elevation indicated on drawings. - .2 Repair or replace concrete not properly places, resulting in excessive honeycombing and other defects in critical areas of stress. - .3 Do not patch, fill, touch-up, repair or replace exposed architectural concrete except upon expressed direction of the Contract Administrator for each individual area. - .4 Notify Contract Administrator of proposed methods of repairing or shall be acceptable defective concrete.
+Methods of repairing or replacing defective concrete shall be acceptable to Contract Administrator.

-2.12 FIELD QUALITY CONTROL
+3.9 FIELD QUALITY CONTROL

-- .1 Inspection and testing of concrete and concrete materials will be carried out by an Independent Testing Laboratory appointed by the Contract Administrator.
-Refer to commercial specification for cost of testing. - .2 Inspection and testing of concrete and concrete materials shall be done in accordance with CAN/CSA-A23.1, and as specified below. - .3 Take three test cylinders from each 50 cubic metres of each class of concrete placed or for each day of concrete placement if the latter is less than 50 cubic metres.
-Testing shall be as follows: - .1 One (1) 7 day laboratory cured test. - .2 Two (2) 28 day laboratory cured tests. - .4 Take one additional test cylinder during cold weather concreting or if Sulphate resistance cement has been used.
-Cure cylinder on job site under same conditions as concrete that it represents. - .5 Make at least one slump test for each set of test cylinders taken. - .6 Cure concrete test cylinders in location designated by testing agency for a minimum of 48 hours prior to transporting to laboratory. - .7 Additional testing required due to low, inaccurate or otherwise questionable results shall be paid by the Contractor. - .8 Non-destructive Methods for Testing Concrete shall be in accordance with CAN/CSA-A23.2. - .9 Inspection or testing by Contract Administrator will not augment or replace Contractor quality control nor relieve him of his contractual responsibility.
+- .1 Inspection and testing of concrete and concrete materials will be carried out by an Independent Testing Laboratory appointed by the Contract Administrator in accordance with CAN/CSA-A23.1 and as specify below. - .2 Take three test cylinders from each 50 cubic meters of each class of concrete placed or for each day of concrete placement if the latter is less than 50 cubic meters.
+Testing shall be as follows: - .1 One (1) 7-day laboratory cured test, - .2 Two (2) 28-day laboratory cured tests. - .3 Take one additional test cylinder during cold weather concreting if sulphate resistance cement has been used.
+Cure cylinder on job site under same conditions as concrete that it represents. - .4 Make at least one slump test for each set of test cylinders taken. - .5 Cure concrete test cylinders in location designated by testing agency for a minimum of 48 hours prior to transporting to laboratory.